Ryan Thomas is a university student who enjoys cooking recipes from a wide variety of culinary traditions.

-Over time, I have come to the conclusion that as much as I might enjoy beef when it is used in stews or casseroles, or when it is sautéed, baked, or stuffed into other things, that it is most loyal to its intended taste when it is barbecued and grilled.
+Over time, I have come to the conclusion that as much as I might enjoy beef when it is used in stews or casseroles, or when it is sautéed, baked, or stuffed into other things, I think that its intended taste is when it is barbecued and grilled.
 This cooking technique brings out the true flavors and soul of this most virile of foods.
 While other techniques might exceed it for panache or zest, this one is the purest.

 In this recipe, the meat is combined with a pomegranate-lemon marinade, which serves to marry together a host of rich flavors and spices.
 The fruit flavor of the pomegranate is accented by a twinge of acidity from the lemon and the hearty onions, producing a complex and multi-layered taste that enriches and accompanies the meat without overwhelming it.

 I have adapted this recipe from the Bottom of the Pot: Persian Recipes and Stories, by Naz Deravian.
 My main modification is that I altered the marinade, leaving out the lime that was meant to be added at the end.
 If you wish to find the original recipe, you will find it in the aforementioned cookbook.